mkslanc/memri-data-wallet/assets/noteEditor/README.md

 ## Project structure
 - `editor.vue`
-    - this creates an editor object in js and assigns it to `window.editor` so that it can be directly accessed from our iOS code.
+    - this creates an editor object in js and assigns it to `window.editor` so that it can be directly accessed from our Flutter code.
     - It imports the plugins that are used to add support for various nodes to the editor (eg. lists, headings, etc) as well as marks (eg. text color, text highlighting)
 - `index.html`
     - This file provides Vue with a template for the page html
 - `editor.css`
     - This file provides styles for the editor contents.
-It is designed to support light & dark mode on iOS
+It is designed to support light & dark mode on Flutter
 - `Extensions`
     - This directory contains all of the custom code and plugins used in our editor (those that aren't provided by TipTap by default)